JT8D-17/x-plane-utility-scripts/Linux benchmarking/Readme.md

 Either script uses relative paths, so it must be located in X-Plane's root folder.

-Adjusting the amount of benchmarking function calls with their appropriate parameters isd the only configuration that is necessary.
+The sripts differ in functionality.
+The X-Plane 11 script is configured by inserting benchmarking function calls with their appropriate parameters.
 These calls are located at the end of the script between the *addheader* and *extracthw* calls and determine the amount of tests that are to be run per session.
+The X-Plane 12 script is configured by changing variables in the configuration section of the script.

 &nbsp;